Understanding Puts and Calls

-There is just so much information to take in.
-That is why I'm not teaching you any advance strategies.
+Understanding stock options is generally hard at first because there's so much information to take in.
+That's why I'm not teaching you any advanced strategies.
+My focus is on the basics.

-2 types of stock option contracts: Puts and Calls
+There are only 2 types of stock option contracts: Puts and Calls

-Every options trading strategy involves only a Call, only a Put, or a variation or combination of these two.
+Every, and I mean every, options trading strategy involves only a Call, only a Put, or a variation or combination of these two.

 Puts and Calls are often called wasting assets.
 They are called this because they have expiration dates.
-Stock option contracts are like most contracts, they are only valid for a set period of time.

 So if it's January and you buy a May Call option, that option is only good for five months.
 The contract will expire or cease to exist in May, and when it expires so do all the rights the contract granted you.